 Boat or Vessel: Watercraft of every description capable of being used as a means of transportation on the water, whether propelled by power, sail or manually.
 CMR: Code of Massachusetts Regulations.
 Diver: Any swimmer using snorkel tubes, self-contained underwater breathing apparatus, or other diving equipment.
 Harbormaster: The Harbormaster of the Town of Wareham, duly empowered by the general laws of the Commonwealth, or any assistant Harbormaster duly appointed.

-Harbors: The inner harbors of Wareham are defined as follows:

-A. Wareham River - All of the waters north of an imaginary line from Quasuet Point of Hamilton Beach, due East to a point at Parkwood Beach.
+Harbors: The inner harbors of Wareham are defined as follows: A. Wareham River - All of the waters north of an imaginary line from Quasuet Point of Hamilton Beach, due East to a point at Parkwood Beach.
 B. Onset Bay - To include the federal channel from the tip of Burgess Point, to all waters North and West of an imaginary line, running from Point Independence to Wickets Island, thence to federal channel buoy, can "13".
 C. Cohasset Narrows and Buttermilk Bay - All of the Wareham waterways north of day mark G9, including Butlers Cove, to an imaginary line drawn from the north end of Jefferson Shores due east to the Bourne town line.

-Headway Speed: The slowest speed at which a motorboat can be operated and maintain steerage, but not to exceed six miles nor hour (6 mph) except in the case of Personal but not to exceed six miles per hour (6 mph), except in the case of Personal Watercraft, for which headway speed shall mean the slowest speed at which a Personal Watercraft may be operated and maintain steerage.
+Headway Speed: The slowest speed at which a motorboat can be operated and maintain steerage, not to exceed six miles per hour (6 mph), except in the case of Personal Watercraft, for which headway speed shall mean the slowest speed at which a Personal Watercraft may be operated and maintain steerage.
 (To be considered operating at headway speed the operator of a Personal Watercraft shall be either kneeling or sitting).
 M.G.L.: Massachusetts General Laws.

-Person:

-Includes individuals, corporations, associations, societies, partnerships, trusts and any other legal entity.
+Person: Includes individuals, corporations, associations, societies, partnerships, trusts and any other legal entity.

-Personal Watercraft:

-A small vessel which uses an inboard motor powering a water jet pump as its primary source of motor power and which is designed to be operated, by persons sitting, standing or kneeling on the vessel.
+Personal Watercraft: A small vessel which uses an inboard motor powering a water jet pump as its primary source of motor power and which is designed to be operated, by persons sitting, standing or kneeling on the vessel.
 The term includes but is not limited to, a jet ski, wet bike or surf jet, so-called.

-Services:

-Services rendered by the Harbormaster, including:

-- A. Emergency response (24 hours)

-- B. Enforcement of laws, rules and regulations

-- C. Safety inspections

-- D. Pollution control

-- E. Search and rescue

-- F. Boating safety courses (in conjunction with Massachusetts Division of Law Enforcement)

-- G. Identification of boat owner in case of emergency

-- H. Assignment of mooring locations and maintaining records of mooring/dock assignments

-- I. Operation of town pump out facilities

-Town/Wareham: The Town of Wareham.

-Wareham Waterways:

-The navigable waters within the Town of Wareham, including all harbors, rivers, bays, lakes, ponds and waterways made temporarily non-navigable by reason of low tides, drought or seasonal weather or water conditions.
+Services: Services rendered by the Harbormaster, including: А. Emergency response (24 hours) B. Enforcement of laws, rules and regulations C. Safety inspections D. Pollution control Е. Search and rescue F. Boating safety courses (in conjunction with Massachusetts Division of Law Enforcement) G. Identification of boat owner in case of emergency H. Assignment of mooring locations and maintaining records of mooring/dock assignments I. Operation of town pump out facilities Town/Wareham: The Town of Wareham.
+Wareham Waterways: The navigable waters within the Town of Wareham, including all harbors, rivers, bays, lakes, ponds and waterways made temporarily non-navigable by reason of low tides, drought or seasonal weather or water conditions.
+Waterskiing: The use of water skis, surfboards and the towing or manipulation of persons, water skis, surfboards or similar devices by a motorboat, such similar devices

-Waterskiing:

-The use of water skis, surfboards and the towing or manipulation of persons, water skis, surfboards or similar devices by a motorboat, such similar devices being any object used in the towing of a person or persons by motorboat, whether the person or persons ride in the device or hold onto it.